 Lee's suggestion is a bit less aggressive.
-"By simple rules, you should drink half of your body weight in ounces," recommends Lee.
+"By simple rules, you should drink half of your body weight in ounces," she recommends.
 "If you weigh 150 pounds, you should drink 75 ounces.
-But again, it is dependent on your level of activity and water loss in a day."
+But, this is dependent on your level of activity and water loss in a day."

 "Beginning the habit of drinking more water will not just happen because you want it to," explains Josefsberg.
-"Your habit is not drinking water throughout the day, so in order to trigger a new habit, you should use and set as many triggers for the new behavior as possible.
-She recommends using your smartphone to set three alarms throughout the day to remind you to grab a glass of water.
+"Your habit is not drinking water throughout the day, so in order to trigger a new habit, you should use and set as many triggers for the new behavior as possible."
+She recommends using your smartphone to set three alarms throughout the day to remind you to drink up.
 "When those alarms go off, get up immediately from what you are doing a get a glass," she insists.
-"I encourage folks who work in an office atmosphere to get a water bottle that they begin to fill upon entering the building every morning and refilling at lunch.
-Josefsberg uses a 1L water bottle and fills it three times a day, knowing that if she gets through all three she's good for the day.
+"I encourage folks who work in an office atmosphere to get a water bottle that they begin to fill upon entering the building every morning and refilling at lunch."

-Lee and Josefsberg both agree that it's possible to drink too much water.
+Lee and Josefsberg both agree that though it's a rare occurrence for most people, it's possible to drink too much water.
 "The amount of water that is considered too much is the amount that changes one's sodium level in the blood," says Lee.
 "Our bodies are smart enough to regulate water intake by increasing urinary output, but there are situations when your body cannot catch up due to the speed that you are drinking."

-So how much is too much?
-Lee says that too much can be a range of five to six litres of water in a short period of a few hours.
-The risk is most common in among athletes, but Lee notes that there are "medical and psychological conditions that cause people to drink a lot as well due to loss of thirst receptors."
+So, just how much is too much?
+While Lee suggests drinking three to four cups first thing in the morning before breakfast, "too much" can be a range of five to six liters in a short period of a few hours.
+The risk is most common among athletes, but Lee notes that there are "medical and psychological conditions that cause people to drink a lot due to loss of thirst receptors."